Parking Services Office

 Recent expansion of Lot 11 and the creation of a VIP parking area in Lot F are examples of changes done to meet the needs of the University community.
 We have also implemented a semester permit program.

-The network has been expanded to include 82 phones.
+The network has been expanded to include 86 phones with additional expansion planned along Northwest University Drive.
 Phone units have been upgraded, and software capable of reporting malfunctioning phone lines is run daily.